Patrick Stewart

 Patrick Stewart with his mother in childhood

 The family lived a life marked by poverty, with his father serving in the British army from the outset of World War II and suffering from mental health issues.
-His post-traumatic stress disorder, which revealed itself in aggressive behaviour towards his own children, particularly the youngest Patrick, was a consequence of Operation Dynamo at Dunkirk.
+His post-traumatic stress disorder manifested as aggressive behavior toward his children, especially young Patrick, stemming from his experience at Dunkirk.

 Patrick Stewart Talks About His Father

-The majority of the boy's childhood unfolded in the small town of Jarrow, followed by his education at the Church School in Crowley.
+Patrick spent most of his childhood in the small town of Jarrow before attending Church School in Crowley.
 At the age of eleven, he was transferred to a school in Mirfield where the shy and introverted boy was noticed by Cecil Dormand, a literature teacher and drama club organizer.
-A fervent devotee of William Shakespeare, he encouraged this same passion in his pupils.
+A passionate Shakespeare enthusiast, he inspired the same love in his students.
 This marked Patrick's first encounter with Shakespearean monologues, leading him to enrol in a drama course in Mytholmroyd where he met his first true friend, Brian Blessed.
 Their childhood friendship continues to this day.

 Patrick Stewart in his school years